Garden AdviceHow to Get Rid of Moles in the Garden

 The young caterpillars eat only a small part of the plant, while the older ones cause most of the damage by completely defoliating the box tree.
 Adult caterpillars can ruin the plant beyond recognition, leaving it with skeleton-like leaves in a short amount of time.
 Box tree caterpillar damage can be easily recognized by the spider mites left in their wake.
 Although the plant may look bare and dead, the box tree will grow green once again, thanks to its excellent healing ability.

 However, it can be fatal for the box tree if the bark is attacked or if the plant has been eaten repeatedly.
 These occurrences will cause it to become dry and it will die eventually.
 These occurrences will cause it to become dry and it will die eventually.
-If you need some new hedges or other greenery replanted, you can always count on our professional garden planting services.
+All we know that Buxus grows slowly and replacing all the mature topiaries and hedges in our garden can be really expensive.
+Anyway, if you need some new hedges or other greenery replanted, you can always count on our professional garden planting services.

 Box tree caterpillars and moths mostly prefer Buxus, so the probability of them invading other plants is reduced to a minimal.
 However, we should be careful with Japanese spurge which is used and sold as a box tree replacement.
 Since it’s a part of the Buxaceae family, it’s very likely to be eaten by box tree caterpillars.
 However, it has to be nearby an infected Buxus shrub to be affected by the caterpillars.